Ospreys in Britain

-The osprey (Pandion haliaetus) is a medium large raptor which is a specialist fish-eater with a worldwide distribution.
-The subspecies Pandion haliaetus haliaetus is native to Eurasia and is found in the British Isles, where it is a scarce breeder primarily in Scotland with smaller numbers in England and Wales.
+The osprey (Pandion haliaetus) is a medium-large raptor which is a specialist fish-eater with a worldwide distribution.
+The subspecies Pandion haliaetus haliaetus is native to Eurasia and is found in the British Isles, where it is a scarce breeder primarily in Scotland, with smaller numbers in England and Wales.
 It became extinct in the British Isles in 1916, but recolonised in 1954.
 Scandinavian birds migrate through Britain on the way to their breeding sites.

 History

-The osprey formerly inhabited much of Britain, but heavy persecution, mainly by Victorian egg and skin collectors, during the nineteenth century and early twentieth century brought about its demise.
+The osprey formerly inhabited much of Britain, but heavy persecution, mainly by Victorian egg and skin collectors, during the 19th and early 20th centuries brought about its demise.
 The osprey became extinct as a breeding bird in England in 1840.
-It is generally considered that the species was absent from Scotland from 1916 to 1954, although there is some evidence it continued to breed in Strathspey in the 1930s and 40s.
-It is not thought to have inhabited Wales at this time: in Ireland it appears to have died out in the early nineteenth century.
+It is generally considered that the species was absent from Scotland from 1916 to 1954, although there is some evidence that it continued to breed in Strathspey in the 1930s and 40s.
+It is not thought to have inhabited Wales at that time: in Ireland it appears to have died out in the early 19th century.

+The British population has grown from 2 known breeding pairs in 1967 to 150 pairs in 2000, 250 pairs in 2018, and a most recent estimate in 2023 of nearly 300 pairs.

 Recolonisation

 Recolonisation of Scotland

-In 1954 Scandinavian birds re-colonised Scotland naturally and a pair has nested successfully almost every year since 1959 at Loch Garten Osprey Centre, Abernethy Forest Reserve, in the Scottish Highlands.
-The Osprey Centre at Loch Garten has become one of the most well-known conservation sites in the UK and has attracted over 2 million visitors since 1959.
+In 1954 Scandinavian birds recolonised Scotland naturally, and a pair has nested successfully almost every year since 1959 at Loch Garten Osprey Centre, Abernethy Forest Reserve, in the Scottish Highlands.
+This osprey centre has become one of the most well-known conservation sites in the UK, and has attracted over 2 million visitors since 1959.

-The early re-colonisation was very slow because of contamination of the food chain by organochlorine pesticides and the activities of egg collectors.
-As a result, the breeding population had reached only 14 pairs by 1976.
+The early recolonisation was very slow because of contamination of the food chain by organochlorine pesticides and the activities of egg collectors.
 To protect the birds and increase their survival rates, "Operation Osprey" was launched.
-Barbed wire and electric wires were placed around the trees the birds nested in and a watch was kept over them through the night.
-Fifteen years later, in 1991, the number of pairs had increased to 71.
-In 2001, 158 breeding pairs were located, mainly in Scotland.
-In 2023 RSPB estimated there were over 240 nesting pairs in Great Britain.
+Barbed wire and electric wires were placed around the trees where the birds nested, and a watch was kept over them through the night.

 Some chicks from Scottish nests have been moved to England and Spain (Urdaibai Bird Center) to establish new breeding populations.